-(p.
-20) Lord of Lanka, beings are appearances; they are like figures painted on a wall that is unmoved by them.
-Lord of Lanka, all that is in the world is devoid of work and action because all things have no reality.
+Lord of Lanka, beings are appearances; they are like figures painted on a wall that is unchanged by them.
+Lord of Lanka, all that is in the world is devoid of effort and action because all things have no reality.
 The teaching is thus: there is nothing heard, no one hearing.
 Lord of Lanka, all that is in the world is like an image magically transformed.
-This is not comprehended by the philosophers and the ignorant.
-Lord of Lanka, he who thus sees things is the one who sees truthfully.
+This is not understood by the philosophers and the ignorant.
+Lord of Lanka, he who thus sees things is one who sees truly.
 Those who see things otherwise walk in discrimination; as they depend on discrimination, they cling to dualism.
-It is like seeing one’s own image reflected in a mirror, or one’s own shadow in the water or the moonlight, or seeing one’s shadow in a house, or hearing an echo in a valley.
-People grasping their own shadows of discrimination (p.
-21) uphold the discrimination of dharma and adharma (things and concepts) and, failing to abandon dualism, they go on discriminating and never attain tranquillity.
-By tranquillity is meant oneness (ekagra), and oneness gives birth to the highest samadhi, which is gained by entering into the Tathagata-matrix (Tathagata-gharba), which is the realm of noble wisdom realised in one’s inmost self.
-(Suzuki, 1932)
+It is like seeing one’s own image reflected in a mirror, or the reflection of the moon in water, or seeing one’s shadow in a house, or hearing an echo in a valley.
+People grasping their own shadows of discrimination uphold the discrimination of dharma and adharma (things and concepts) and failing to abandon dualism they go on discriminating and never attain tranquillity.
+By tranquillity is meant oneness (ekagra), and oneness gives birth to the highest samadhi, which is gained by entering into the Tathagata-womb, which is the realm of noble wisdom realised in one’s inmost self.
+(Suzuki, 1932, p.
+20)

 * * *

-THEN SAID MAHAMATI the Bodhisattva-Mahasattva said to the Blessed One (p.
-89): Pray tell me, Blessed One, about the attainment of self-realisation by noble wisdom by which I and other Bodhisattva-Mahasattvas may quickly attain supreme enlightenment and enable all beings to achieve the perfection of all their virtues.
+THEN MAHAMATI the Bodhisattva, the great being, said to the Blessed One: Pray tell me, Blessed One, about the attainment of self-realisation by noble wisdom by which I and other Bodhisattvas, great beings, may quickly attain supreme enlightenment and enable all beings to achieve the perfection of all of the virtues. (p.
+89)

 The Blessed One said this to him: Mahamati, the ignorant and the simple-minded, not knowing that the world is what is seen of the mind itself, cling to the multitudinous things, cling to the concepts of being and non-being, self-ness and otherness, duality and nonduality, existence and non-existence, eternity and non-eternity, a self-nature, all of which rises from discrimination based on habit-energy (vasana).
 Thus they cling to figments of the imagination (parikalpita). (p.
 90)

 Mahamati, it is like a mirage in which the springs are seen as if they were real.
 They